 With executives now being one of the primary cyber attack vectors for businesses, internet-scale visibility is crucial for protecting companies and the people they consist of.
 Doxxing (publicly posting someone's sensitive information) is now a primary weapon for spies, extortionists, and all manners of online criminals to target business executives and other high-profile personas.

 In 2013, Romanian hacker Marcel Lazar Lehel, more notoriously known as “Guccifer”, leaked snippets of information on the personal lives of several high profile individuals, including Colin Powell, with the intent of cyberstalking him to the point of causing emotional distress.

 In the private sector, this famously happened to Sony executives.
-The FBI believes the hackers were working for North Korea and breached the company’s networks, stole data which included unreleased movies, financial information, company plans, and personal emails, and published it for the public.
-The reputational hit was tremendous — investigation and remediation expenses related to the hack cost it $41 million, according to the AP.
+The FBI believes the hackers were working for North Korea and breached the company's networks, stole data which included unreleased movies, financial information, company plans, and personal emails, and published it for the public.
+The reputational hit was tremendous -- investigation and remediation expenses related to the cyber attack cost it $41 million, according to the AP.

 Spearphishing attacks are now a preferred method for cyberattackers to infiltrate a business.
 These actors will pose as an executive or other high-ranking employees, performing months of surveillance to learn their language, habits, and schedules so that their emails are realistic and gain the trust of their targets.
 These emails, which are often sent when the executive is traveling so that they cannot be verified quickly, try to convince employees to transfer money or provide sensitive information.

 For example, the Crelan Bank in Belgium lost $75 million in a business email compromise (BEC) scheme.
 The hackers who compromised the CEO’s email account managed to impersonate him by creating a convincingly similar email and ordering payment be made to a bank account owned by the criminals.